Mark-Assessment/j-tamburro-tranquil-trail-m1-2/TESTING.md

  ### Browsers

  I have tested the website on three different browers.
 All three browsers display all pages of the website as it should.
 Each page of the website looks identical on all three browsers.
-The submit button works and all internal and externals link also work.
+The submit button works and all internal and external links also work.
   - Google Chrome
   - Microsoft Edge
   - Brave